 Managing Your Money Safely as You Travel

 - Use debit cards wisely.
-It is best to get money from ATMs rather than money exchange kiosk.
-Read: Save Money When You Change Money
+It is best to get money from ATMs rather than money exchange kiosks.
+For this and other money-related tips, see 25 Travel Money Mistakes to Avoid.

 - Take out what you need.
 If you have a card that does not charge you for taking funds from international ATMs then it's best to take out small amounts frequently rather than carrying large amounts of cash on you.
 The exceptions are when ATMs are hard to find or you will need more money than normal for a particular reason.